What Happened To Wendy Williams?

 Wendy Williams checked into a wellness facility

-Throughout her decades-long career, fans have witnessed Wendy Williams transform from shock jockette on the radio to bold commentator on television, but now that "The Wendy Williams Show" is no more, many are wondering what's next for her.
-It seems like the talk show host will resurface, but not just yet, as she's still struggling with her health.
+Throughout her decades-long career, fans have witnessed Wendy Williams transform from shock jockette on the radio to bold commentator on television, but since "The Wendy Williams Show" ended, many have wondered what's next for her.
+It seems like the talk show host will resurface, but not just yet as she continues to struggle with her health.

 In September 2022, Williams' publicist Shawn Zanotti shared with Entertainment Tonight that she had checked into a wellness facility.
 "The focus is not on anything from her past.
 The only focus we have at this time is for Wendy to continue to strive at getting better and moving forward," he said.
 Williams seemed to disappear from the spotlight for a while, and in May 2023, Williams pulled out of a keynote speaker gig at the Atlanta Women's Expo.
-She was meant to share insight into her career and journey in the entertainment industry, but it seemed she wasn't well enough to do so at the time.
+She was meant to share insight into her career and journey in the entertainment industry but seemed to unwell to do so at the time.

 The following month, Williams' manager, Will Selby, spoke with Entertainment Tonight, confirming that the talk show host was still in a treatment facility.
 "Wendy is at a facility doing her best to be her best.
 She's taking it day by day," he shared.
 Zanotti also spoke with the outlet to discredit previously published stories, saying Williams had not been hospitalized, as The Sun had previously reported.